For each array

 Repeat step 2,

-entering the IP address of the Side B server in Step 3.
+entering the IP address of the Side B server instead of the Side A server.

 What to Do Next